jordieres/AFERNANDEZ_ms_2024/docs/_build/html/_sources/intro.rst.txt

 By combining IMU and GPS data, the solution aims to deliver reliable mobility assessments in real-world conditions, supporting both clinical evaluation and rehabilitation monitoring.

-..
-Motivation
-.. ==========

-..
-Multiple Sclerosis is a chronic neurological disorder that can cause significant gait impairments, including reduced balance, altered cadence, and shorter stride length.
-Traditional gait analysis methods —often performed in controlled laboratory settings— are limited by their high cost, sporadic measurements, and lack of representation of a patient’s everyday mobility.

-..
-This project focuses on seamlessly integrating data collected at the edge.
-High-frequency sensor data from Sensoria Health© instrumented socks, which embed IMUs, pressure sensors, and GPS modules, is transmitted via Bluetooth Low Energy (BLE) through custom Android or iOS applications and uploaded into an InfluxDB time-series database.

-..
-This wearable technology enables continuous, non-invasive gait monitoring in the patient’s daily environment.
-The data pipeline developed in collaboration between the Polytechnic University of Madrid and the Public Hospital of Getafe integrates high-frequency inertial and positional data to:

-.. * Captures raw acceleration, angular velocity, magnetic field, pressure, and GPS coordinates.
-.. * Synchronizes and preprocesses multi-sensor data for accurate alignment.
-.. * Estimates foot orientation using sensor fusion algorithms (e.g., Madgwick filter).
-.. * Computes 3D foot trajectory and corrects drift using techniques such as ZUPT and ZUPH.
-.. * Detects and segments strides, calculating spatiotemporal gait metrics.

-..
-The system enables early detection of gait alterations, supports clinical decision-making, and
-.. facilitates personalized rehabilitation plans.

-..
-General Structure
-.. =================

-..
-The application includes:

-.. * A package named ``InfluxDBms`` for managing and querying time-series data.
-.. * A package named ``msGeom`` for IMU + GPS fusion, orientation estimation, stride detection,
-..   trajectory reconstruction, and gait metric calculation.
-.. * A main execution script ``test_InfluxDB/extract_data.py`` to retrieve raw data from InfluxDB.
-.. * A main execution script ``transform_data/stride_measurement.py`` to run the full processing pipeline,
-..   from preprocessing to gait metrics output.

-..
-Detailed descriptions of the modules and algorithms can be found in the following sections.